 New Digital Humanities Project

-GWonline, the Bibliography, Filmography and Webography on Gender, War and the Western World since 1600.
+GWonline, the Bibliography, Filmography and Webography on Gender and War since 1600.

 The GWonline project collects and organizes secondary literature, women’s autobiographies, films and informative websites on this subject to make them available to the public.
 Alongside full text searching, it allows users to explore the collections of curated sources through multiple entry points: author or director, publication or release date, collection, major wars, countries and regions or keywords.

-GWonline is connected to the forthcoming Oxford Handbook on Gender, War and the Western World since 1600 (General Editor: Karen Hagemann).
+GWonline is connected to the forthcoming Oxford Handbook on Gender and War since 1600 (General Editor: Karen Hagemann, Oxford University Press 2019).
 It also allows a literature search by Handbook chapters.
 The project is supported by the University of North Carolina at Chapel Hill.

 CO-CONVERERS of the CGWC Series: Carolina Seminars • Triangle Institute for Security Studies • University of North Carolina at Chapel Hill: Center for European Studies • Curriculum in Peace, War and Defense • Department of History • Center for European Studies • Department of Women’s and Gender Studies • Duke University: Department of History • Program in American Grand Strategy